Merriell Shelton

-Merriell Allesandro Shelton (January 21, 1922 – May 3, 1993) was a United States Marine who served in the Pacific theater during World War II.
+Merriell Allesandro "Snafu" Shelton (January 21, 1922 – May 3, 1993) was a United States Marine who served in the Pacific theater during World War II.
 He is depicted in the 1981 memoir With the Old Breed: At Peleliu and Okinawa by Eugene Sledge which chronicled their combat experiences.
-He was also depicted in the HBO miniseries The Pacific (2010), in which he is portrayed by Rami Malek.
+He was also depicted in the HBO miniseries The Pacific (2010), in which he was portrayed by Rami Malek.

 Biography

 Early life

 Merriell Shelton was born on January 21, 1922, in Louisiana, to Joseph Price Shelton and Ann/Anna (Sherwood) Shelton.
-He had four older brothers, and one older sister.
 Of Cajun descent, Shelton was described as speaking with a "thick accent".
 He served in the Civilian Conservation Corps in his youth.

 Military career

 Shelton enlisted in the Marine Corps in 1942 and completed boot camp in San Diego.
 He was assigned to K Company, 3rd Battalion, 5th Marines, 1st Marine Division (K/3/5) and served as a mortar man.
 He participated in the Battle of Cape Gloucester alongside Romus Burgin.

 In the book The Marines at Peleliu, 1944--The Bloodiest Battle of the Pacific War, author Bill Sloan describes Shelton as a "whiz at poker, but otherwise his talents involved getting confused, lost, in trouble, and generally fouled up.
 He would argue about anything at the slightest opportunity, and when he was agitated or inebriated, all those tendencies grew more pronounced.
 They were also magnified by Shelton's inability to speak understandable English at such times".

 Sloan also describes how Shelton gained his nickname of "Snafu" after a fellow Marine asked him how much money he had while they were on a train in Melbourne: